 Can One Bed Bug Cause an Infestation?

 Unfortunately, the horrifying answer is yes.
-If just one, fertilized female bed bug decides to couch surf at your house, a bed bug infestation can develop.
 This is because just one, fertilized female bed bug, can lay viable eggs.
 And when those tiny eggs do hatch, there will suddenly be more than only one lone lady bed bug calling your couch home.
 But, can those babies eventually make more babies?
 Why yes, they can!
-Those baby bed bugs won’t be lonely for long, inbreeding is a common mating practice amongst bed bugs.
+Those baby bed bugs won’t be lonely for long, inbreeding is a common mating practice among bed bugs.
 Those little baby bed bugs will be making whippersnappers of their own in no time!
 Or, more precisely, in about 37 days.
 If you’re fortunate, and a lone male bed bug finds himself couch surfing at your casa, an infestation will not occur.
 A single male bed bug cannot make bed bug babies on his own.
 He may just hang around nagging you for control of the TV remote.

 Where do Bed Bugs Nest?